itornaza/sdc-model-predictive-control/README.md

 The project rubric can be found [here](https://review.udacity.com/#!/rubrics/896/view)

+Here is a [youtube video](**TODO**) showing the car moving around the track under the MPC controller.
+The yellow line is the desired trajectory and the green line is the MPC optimum trajectory.

 ## MPC Overview

 The Model Predictive Controller calculates simulated actuator inputs, predicts the resulting trajectories and selects the trajectory with the minimum cost.
 In order to do so, It uses as input the desired trajectory and the current state of the vehicle.
 In a way, MPC reduces the control problem to an optimization problem of finding the best trajectory candidate.